Factors affecting software development costs

 -

 When building an MVP, use as many readily available components and services as possible.
-This will reduce development costs and speed up your time to market while increasing the total cost of ownership.
+This will reduce development costs and speed up your time to market.
 Yes, you will have to pay licensing fees later on, but at that point, you might already start receiving revenues.
 And you can make changes to the code later.

 -

-Use Lean methodology when building an MVP as it focuses on core features and eliminates distractions, which will speed up the development process.
+Use the Lean methodology when building an MVP, as it focuses on core features and eliminates distractions, which will speed up the development process.

 -